Terra (company): Telefonica take-over

-In February 2005, Telefónica announced its intention of taking full control of Terra by giving Telefónica' shares in exchange for Terra's remaining shares in the stock market.
+In February 2005, Telefónica announced its intention of taking full control of Terra by giving Telefónica shares in exchange for Terra's remaining shares in the stock market.
 After this plan was approved by both Telefónica and Terra shareholders meetings, Terra's shares were finally excluded from the market on July 15, 2005.

 Terra Networks S.A. was then merged into Telefónica, S.A. and, therefore, disappeared from a legal point of view.
 A small portion of the former corporate headquarters became "Terra Networks Asociadas, S.L.U." (a new company) and local Terra operations (and assets) were transferred to local fixed-line Telefónica companies.

 Terra.com

-Terra was the largest Latin American online media company, ranked as the 31st most popular Internet destination in the world.
+In the early 2000s, Terra was the largest Latin American online media company, ranked as the 31st most popular Internet destination in the world.
 The website primarily provided entertainment, news and sports to approximately 100 million monthly visitors, Terra was named as one of the most innovative company in the music area by Fast Company in 2011.

-It has offices in cities such as São Paulo and Porto Alegre (BRA).
+It has offices in cities such as São Paulo and Porto Alegre, Brazil.